• Skip to main content

 There are definite advantages to working from a home or remote environment.
 In addition to easing our commutes and allowing us to enjoy the comforts of our living space, remote work has been shown to save company funds, increase employee happiness, and lead to higher productivity.
 Employees who work from home are also estimated to earn an extra hour of sleep each week, resulting in greater health and achievement.

 Concern about blurring the boundaries between work and life is well founded.
-Decreases in work-life balance have been linked to lower physical and psychological wellbeing, higher rates of turnover, and lessened productivity.
+Decreases in work-life balance have been linked to lower physical and psychological well-being, higher rates of turnover, and lessened productivity.
 It’s understandable, then, that some of us are skeptical about embracing a “work at home” or even “work near home” lifestyle.

 Which Work Environment Is Better?